baldraven/blue_noise/README.md

 - float : Y

 Current modes available :
-- 1 : without noise, with N
+- 1 : as a grid, with N
-- 2 : without noise, with d
+- 2 : as a grid, with d